 “Children’s spines grow and develop rapidly, especially in adolescence, and it’s imperative that correct posture is maintained and care is taken in these formative years to avoid problems later in life.
 Many children carry substantial weight to, from and around school on a daily basis.
 Often the weight of the rucksack pulls children backwards which in turn prompts them to lean forward or arch their backs to keep the weight centred.
 Over time this position can compress the spine causing pain and discomfort.
-We would always advise parents to invest in a supportive backpack” – Annie Khenian, Paediatric Osteopath
+We would always advise parents to invest in a supportive backpack and the YUU range offers unparalleled ergonomic support.” – Annie Khenian, Paediatric Osteopath

 “My school met with YUUworld during the development of the backpack and were able to add input and advise at the design stage of the YUUschool backpack.
 I had the opportunity to trial the new YUUschool earlier this year as part of a test market and I have to say I was thoroughly impressed.
 I often see children wearing bags on one shoulder which we know isn’t healthy over a long period of time but with the YUUschool the children wanted to wear them on both shoulders for the additional comfort that provided.
 It’s a bag that really has thought of everything and one I would have no hesitations in recommending” – Simon James, headmaster of Felsted Preparatory School